-That last part is incredibly unfortunate because the stock market has enjoyed a tremendous rally since that time and consistently reaches new highs seemingly every month.
-If those investors had instead stayed the course, continued to invest and weathered the storm, they would be enjoying tremendous wealth today.
-Easier said than done of course, but the history of the stock market shows us that the market can be quite volatile in the near-term, but always marches relentlessly upward over the long-term.
+I feel so badly for those who had to sell because the stock market has enjoyed a tremendous rally since that time and consistently reaches new highs seemingly every month.
+If those investors would have been able to stay the course, continued to invest and weathered the storm, they would be enjoying tremendous wealth today.
+This is much easier said than done of course, but the history of the stock market shows us that the market can be quite volatile in the near-term, but marches relentlessly upward over the long-term.

 “The Dow Jones Industrial Index started the last century at 66 and ended at 11,400.
 How could you possibly lose money during a period like that?
 A lot of people did because they tried to dance in and out.” – Warren Buffett

 Many people simply do not want to take the risks associated with the ups and downs of the stock market and would rather keep their money in cash or in a “safe” savings account.
 The problem with this plan is that it does not protect you from the sneaky money-eating monster, inflation.

 Each year, the cost of goods and services goes up.
 The amount it increases is called inflation which has historically averaged around 3% per year.
 I’m sure you’ve heard your grandparents say “when I was a kid it cost 50 cents to go to the movies.”
 It costs at least $9 today.
 That’s inflation.
 Inflation is the reason why Subway no longer offers five dollar footlongs.
 Baseball legend Babe Ruth made $80,000 during the 1930 season, which is the equivalent of $1.1 million in 2017 dollars.
 That’s inflation.